pivotal-jack-moon/gpfarmer/README.md

 # Planning
-Playbook to remove GPDB and other extensions
+Adding playbook to remove GPDB and other extensions Adding playbook to update GPDB and other extensions Converting Makefile.init from original project.
-Playbook to update GPDB and other extensions
+Documenting how to make OS template for GPDB and GPFarmer.